bb1ring/building_blocks/README.md

 # building blocks

-This repo contains code form the building blocks topic
+This repo contains code form the building blocks topic in P8105.